Rushikeshlawand/My_Notes/Intetview Preparations/ALL JAVA INTERVIEW QUESTIONS.md

 Because of classloaders Java run time system does not need to know about files and file systems.

 <h2>Difference between JVM, JRE, and JDK.</h2>
 JVM: JVM also known as Java Virtual Machine is a part of JRE.
-JVM is a type of interpreter responsible for converting bytecode into machine-readable code.
+JVM is a type of interpreter responsible for converting bytecode into machine-readable code.<br>
-JVM itself is platform dependent but it interprets the bytecode which is the platform-independent reason why Java is platform-independent.
+JVM itself is platform dependent but it interprets the bytecode which is the platform-independent reason why Java is platform-independent. <br>
-JRE: JRE stands for Java Runtime Environment, it is an installation package that provides an environment to run the Java program or application on any machine.
+JRE: JRE stands for Java Runtime Environment, it is an installation package that provides an environment to run the Java program or application on any machine.<br>
 JDK: JDK stands for Java Development Kit which provides the environment to develop and execute Java programs.
-JDK is a package that includes two things Development Tools to provide an environment to develop your Java programs and, JRE to execute Java programs or applications.
+JDK is a package that includes two things Development Tools to provide an environment to develop your Java programs and, JRE to execute Java programs or applications.<br>

 <h2>Explain public static void main(String args[]) in Java.</h2>
 Main_function
 Unlike any other programming language like C, C++, etc. In Java, we declared the main function as a public static void main (String args[]).
-The meanings of the terms are mentioned below:
+The meanings of the terms are mentioned below:<br>
 public: the public is the access modifier responsible for mentioning who can access the element or the method and what is the limit.
-It is responsible for making the main function globally available.
+It is responsible for making the main function globally available. <br>
 It is made public so that JVM can invoke it from outside the class as it is not present in the current class.
-static: static is a keyword used so that we can use the element without initiating the class so to avoid the unnecessary allocation of the memory.
+static: static is a keyword used so that we can use the element without initiating the class so to avoid the unnecessary allocation of the memory. <br>
 void: void is a keyword and is used to specify that a method doesn’t return anything.
-As the main function doesn’t return anything we use void.
+As the main function doesn’t return anything we use void.<br>
 main: main represents that the function declared is the main function.
-It helps JVM to identify that the declared function is the main function.
+It helps JVM to identify that the declared function is the main function.<br>
 String args[]: It stores Java command-line arguments and is an array of type java.lang.String class.

 <h2>What will happen if we declare don’t declare the main as static?</h2>